Overview

 Retrieval traces

 Memory retrieval can be difficult to debug.
 Memind provides retrieval traces so developers can inspect what happened during retrieval.
+A trace can help answer questions like:- Was

-- Which retrieval channels ran?
+SIMPLEorDEEPused? - Which retrieval channels ran?

 - Did keyword search return candidates?